kksat/SOLID-Ansible/README.md

 # Enhancing Ansible Development with SOLID Principles

-Code for talk given by Kirill Satarin at DevConf 2024.
+Code examples for the talk given by Kirill Satarin at DevConf 2024.

 ## Abstract